-Endowed with rich forests, which are densely covered with cane and bamboo, the people of region have made the maximum use of the raw materials.
-A beautiful array of cane and bamboo products are available in the local market, which range from furniture and table mats, lampshades etc. The products have a huge demand outside India and therefore they are exported.
+Endowed with rich forests, which are densely covered with cane and bamboo, the people of the region have made the maximum use of the raw materials.
+A beautiful array of cane and bamboo products is available in the local market, which range from furniture and table mats, lampshades etc. The products have a huge demand outside India and therefore they are exported.
 Decorative items made out bamboo and canes, which are always on demand, include ceilings, paneling, plaques, pot containers etc. Some exclusive items of bamboo and cane include small-framed mirror, hair clips, powder case, decorative trays etc. Bamboo and cane ornaments are not available in any other part of the world.

 The tribal people produce their own clothes and therefore handloom is the oldest industry in the state.
-The people of the state are known for producing elegant designs, attractive colour combination and fine texture.
+The people of the state are known for producing elegant designs, attractive colour combinations and fine texture.
 Weaving is the part and parcel of the life of the people.
 Weaving is done on commercial and non-commercial looms.
 The handloom industry is a reflection of tribal culture in the state.
 Risa and Riha are two traditional handloom items that are used during rituals.

 Basketry is an important form of craft in the state.
 The variety of baskets produced in the state include jamatia firewood basket, riang carrying basket, tukri, karawala tukri, laii, sempa khari, date basket, turi, grain storage basket, dulla and sudha - the traditional fish trap.